Creekview Winter Extravaganza

 THE SHORT VERSION FOR IEs

-Inspire emotion, tell a story, and be polished.
+Inspire emotion and tell a complete, contained story.
 Don’t be excessively crude or graphic.
 Creativity, inventiveness, technical skill, and personal connections to the plot/theme are all big pluses.

-I emphasize delivery, organization, and material depth.
+I emphasize delivery, organization, and a strong, in-depth argument.
 Bring plenty of energy and speak confidently and clearly.
-Vary your delivery, bring in comedy and drama as appropriate.
-Signpost your speech clearly in your intro.
-I find an argument that is in-depth on one area is preferable to a shallow overview of a larger topic.
+Signpost the structure of yourspeech clearly in your intro.
+I find an argument that is in-depth on one area is generally preferable to a shallow overview of a larger topic.
+For all these events: do not spread.

 IEs:

-Regardless of event, I want to see three things: an emotional connection to your piece, a complete story, and polish and creativity.
-The emotional core of an HI should be different than a DI, the way a Poetry performance tells a story is different than a Duo, and the blocking and characterizations used in each event varies greatly.
+Regardless of event, I always want to see three things: anemotional core to your piece, a complete, standalone story, and polish and creativity.
+The emotional core of an HI should be different than a DI, the way a Poetry performance tells a story is different than a Duo, and the blocking and characterizations used in each event varies greatly, but all of them should make me feel something.
+Happy, sad, angry, bittersweet, whatever.

 For TFA State: